reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 The `revealOrder="forwards"` option means that the closest `<Suspense>` nodes inside this list **will only "reveal" their content in the order they appear in the tree -- even if the data for them arrives in a different order**. `<SuspenseList>` has other interesting modes: try changing `"forwards"` to `"backwards"` or `"together"` and see what happens.

 You can control how many loading states are visible at once with the `tail` prop.
-If we specify `tail="collapsed"`, we'll see *at most one* fallback at the time.
+If we specify `tail="collapsed"`, we'll see *at most one* fallback at a time.
 You can play with it [here](https://codesandbox.io/s/adoring-almeida-1zzjh).

 Keep in mind that `<SuspenseList>` is composable, like anything in React.
 For example, you can create a grid by putting several `<SuspenseList>` rows inside a `<SuspenseList>` table.